IdahoLabResearch/HyPAT/README.md

 The bottom left graph displays the solubility calculated from each data set plotted against temperature.
 Use the “Current Measurement” drop-down menu to change to the diffusivity or permeability calculated from each file plotted against temperature.
+The bottom middle graph displays the final pressure of each data set plotted against the final composition.
+The points are color coded according to final sample temperature, yielding a pressure-composition-temperature plot

-Also visible are a raw data plot, a pressure-composition-temperature plot, and a comparison of different diffusivity optimizations plot, all using data from the first file in the selected folder.
+Also visible are a raw data plot and a comparison of different diffusivity optimizations plot, each using data from the first file in the selected folder.
 Use the “Current File” drop-down menu to use data from a different file for the raw data and diffusivity comparison plots.

 By clicking the “Settings” button, you gain the ability to edit some of how the program processes the data.
 Specifically, the following parameters are editable: